soulwing/cas-mock-server/README.md

 > **IMPORTANT**:
 > In order to use the JDBC attribute provider, you must also arrange to include
-> the JDBC driver in the deployment for the Mock CAS server.
-Assuming that
+> the JDBC driver in the classpath for the mock CAS server.
+If you're using
+> PostgreSQL or MySQL as a database, reasonably current versions of those
+> drivers are bundled with the CAS server.
+If you need another driver, and
 > you're using the Mock CAS server container image that is based on Tomcat,
-> you can do this by create a custom container image based on the image for
+> you can create a custom container image based on the image for
-> mock CAS server that copies the JDBC driver into Tomcat's `lib/` directory.
+> mock CAS server that copies your JDBC driver into Tomcat's `lib/` directory.

 For example, suppose your database has an `app_user` table that describes each user.